 Enphase Energy Investors: August 17 Deadline Alert; Class Action Lawsuit Filed To Recover Investment Losses

-/EIN News/ -- Investors with losses of $100,000 or more are encouraged to contact the firm for a complimentary case evaluation, click here to submit your transaction information.
+Investors with losses of $100,000 or more are encouraged to contact the firm for a complimentary case evaluation, click here to submit your transaction information

-NEW YORK, June 18, 2020 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of Enphase Energy, Inc. ("Enphase" or the "Company") (NASDAQ: ENPH) securities between February 26, 2019 and June 17, 2020, inclusive (the "Class Period").
+/EIN News/ -- NEW YORK, June 25, 2020 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises investors that a class action lawsuit has been filed on behalf of Enphase Energy, Inc. ("Enphase" or the "Company") (NASDAQ: ENPH) securities between February 26, 2019 and June 17, 2020, inclusive (the "Class Period").
 Enphase investors have until August 17, 2020 to seek appointment as class representative.

 On June 17, 2020, Prescience Point Capital Management issued a report alleging, among other things, that "at least 39%, or $205.3 million, of [Enphase's] reported U.S. revenue is fabricated."
 The report also claimed, citing former employees, that "a large portion of [the Company's] astronomical growth over the past two years is attributable to accounting gimmicks that artificially inflate revenue and profits."